zlatozar/c_lang_project/Docs/C_code_style.md

   `#include X.h` in `A.c`, so that `A.c` is not dependent on `X.h` accidentally being `#included` somewhere else.
 - Do not include module private declarations in header file
 - Include definitions of **data structures** and **enumerations** that are shared amongst multiple source files
+- The order of declarations in header file and there definitions in .c file should be the same

 - Header file example (no license for sake of an example)
 ```c